What is Infant Torticollis?

 - Switch feeding positions

-- Skilled therapy/home exercise program
+- Pediatric physical therapy/home exercise program

-If My Baby Needs Therapy?
+Does My Baby Need Physical Therapy?

 If your baby continues to have a strong turn preference and/or a flat head, despite your attempts to change it, therapy is indicated sooner rather than later.
 A wait and see approach does not work in this situation.
 Skilled therapy for torticollis is critical to success.
 This DOES NOT include stretches you found off a quick google search!
 Torticollis can have long term effects on spinal alignment, attainment of motor skills, feeding issues, and facial symmetry.
 It should not be taken lightly.